eula01/eulalia.xyz/posts/hello-world.md

 Programmers also share lots of information about their work individually, more so than other professions.
 Discussion threads can often reveal valuable insights if you dig through them, [HN](https://news.ycombinator.com/news) being consistent at that.
 Writers like [Paul Graham](http://paulgraham.com/index.html) and [Joel Spolsky](https://www.joelonsoftware.com/) provide condensed wisdom through sheer experience.

-I'm excited to join in and publish my own ideas, mostly about programming or philosophy.
-If only a handful of people find what I produce valuable, I would consider this blog a success, which seems likely given the current state of longevity research; I should be able to reach some intriguing ideas over the next 150 years or so.
+I'm excited to contribute my own ideas, mostly about programming or philosophy.
+If only a handful of people find what I produce on this blog valuable, I would consider it a success.
+This seems likely given the state of longevity research; I should be able to reach at least a few intriguing conclusions over the next 150 years or so.